 David Colbourne is the Chief Executive of Mersey Gateway Environmental Trust.

-This event has been organised by the Cheshire and North Wales regional committee.
+This talk was organised by the Cheshire and North Wales committee.

 Featured image: Mersey Gateway Environmental Trust